-What Does it Take to Be a Medical and Clinical Laboratory Technician?
+Life As a Medical and Clinical Laboratory Technician

-Career Description Perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
+Job Description & Duties Perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
 May work under the supervision of a medical technologist.

-Life As a Medical & Clinical Laboratory Technician
+A Day in the Life of a Medical & Clinical Laboratory Technician

 - Consult with a pathologist to determine a final diagnosis when abnormal cells are found.

 - Perform medical research to further control or cure disease.

 - Conduct blood tests for transfusion purposes and perform blood counts.